PriyadarshiAkshay/summarAIzer/ReadMe.md

-# 📚 SummarAIzer: AI-Powered Exoplanet Paper Summarizer
+# 📚 SummarAIzer: AI-Powered Research Paper Summarizer

-SummarAIzer is a powerful tool that leverages AI to fetch, process, and summarize recent exoplanet research papers from arXiv.
-It's designed to help researchers and enthusiasts stay up-to-date with the latest developments in exoplanet science.
+SummarAIzer is a powerful tool that leverages AI to fetch, process, and summarize recent research papers from arXiv.
+It's designed to help researchers and enthusiasts stay up-to-date with the latest developments in science.

 ## 🌟 Features

-- 🔍 Searches arXiv for recent exoplanet papers based on keywords
+- 🔍 Searches arXiv for recent papers based on keywords
 - 📥 Downloads and extracts text from PDF papers
 - 🤖 Uses Google's Gemini AI to generate concise summaries
 - 📊 Supports multiple Gemini models for flexibility